gabrielepace/web-app-developer-challenge/README.md

 ### Use Case 2: As a user I can see an overview over all Star Wars resources

 Show a an overview over all Star Wars resources like people, films, star ships and so on.
 The user can filter between the different resources.

+### Use Case 3: As a user I can search for a specific resource

+Add a search input to search for a Star Wars resource.

 ### Use Case 4: As a user I can navigate to a resource detail page